garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

 ![best](/images/bestmodel.png)

-As you can see there is a substantial improvement from the first model althought it is not huge, meaning that we had already proposed a good model as starting point.
+As you can see although the difference is not huge, there is already a substantial improvement from the first model, meaning that we had proposed a good model as starting point.{: style="text-align: justify"}

-But before proceeding we save the model so we can reuse it or share it.
-Download my trained model [here.](/images/BestModelNN.h5)
+Then we save the model so we can reuse it or share it.
+Indeed you can download my trained model [here.](/images/BestModelNN.h5)

 {% highlight r %}
 save_model_hdf5(model.best, "/home/nacho/Drugs/BestModelNN.h5")
 #model.best<-load_model_hdf5("/home/nacho/Drugs/BestModelNN.h5")
 {% endhighlight %}

-Now we are ready to find new protease-inhibitors among large datasets.
+Now we are ready to find new protease-inhibitors among large libraries. {: style="text-align: justify"}
-Since the next chunk of code contains a big while loop that I don't want to cut, I will explain how it works here:
+Since the next chunk of code contains a big <codewhile</code> loop that I don't want to cut, I will explain how it works here:{: style="text-align: justify"}

 First, we define the folder in which the SMILES are.
-Next, we check that the files cotaining the SMILES have not been processed yet.
+Next, we check that the files containing the SMILES have not been processed yet.
 This part is very useful because it allows you to add more files to the folder while the script is running so it keeps going iterating over the new files.
 Then, in order to avoid running of memory when we process the SMILES, we load them in batches of 10000.
 To be able to normalize the data in the test set we need to use an additional function.
-This is because the way the normalization step is done:
+This is because of the way the normalization step is done: {: style="text-align: justify"}

 $$ Z_i= \frac{X_i-\mu(X)}{\sigma(X)}$$

-The normalization works only if we assume that our training data and our validation data have the same mean and standard deviation and that is not true in most of the cases.
-This can be solved by using the mean and standard deviation of the training set to standarize the test set like this:
+The normalization works only if we assume that our training and validation sets have the same mean and standard deviation, but that is simply not true in most of the cases.
+I solved this issue by using the mean and standard deviation of the training set to standardize the test set like this:{: style="text-align: justify"}

 $$ Z_i= \frac{Test_i-\mu(Training)}{\sigma(Training)}$$